WUSTL-Biol4220/home/labs/lab_10.md

  - Species of the larger genera in each cou[...]
  - Many of the species of the larger genera[...]
 ```
 where Chapter 2 would be printed between Chapters 1 and 3 in the output.
 Number and title each chapter entry.
-Within each chapter, use one spaces and one hyphen (`  -`) to list chapter topics.
+Within each chapter, use one space and one hyphen (` -`) to list chapter topics.
 Only print the first 40 characters of each topic description.
 Topics with more than 40 characters will instead be terminated with `[...]` rather than the remaining text.

 Consider using `grep -n` in combination with `sed 'a,b p' oos.txt` to extract the raw text describing the chapters in `oos.txt`.
 Use `tr` to reformat each list of chapter topics into a single line of text, then use `tr` again with `cut` to split the topics against the `-` delimiter.
 To truncate the topic descriptions to 40 characters, this can be done with `sed` and backreferences.